raw-lin/CoWidget/README.md

 計劃架構:
 1. JacaScript Framework, run on cloud.
-2. Token by json with Application Server.
+2. Token by json and xml with Application Server.
 3. Application target is Java EE.

+Next: